Training the future leaders of medicine.

 The standard training track is three years of clinically oriented training with the trainee rotating through all the hospitals in the University of Washington system, as well as the Puget Sound Veterans Hospital and Seattle Children's Hospital.
 The curriculum includes clinical training by full-time faculty and over two dozen clinical faculty, outpatient clinics, hospital ward rounds, and teaching conferences.
 The program allows graduated responsibility for patient care, satisfies the requirements of the American Board of Dermatology, and is currently accredited by the Accreditation Council for Graduate Medical Education (ACGME.)

-Occupational and Environmental Medicine Residency/Fellowship is a two-year ACGME program that provides training of physicians specializing in the prevention and management of workplace illness and injuries; promotion of health and productivity of workers; and environmental health of individuals as well as communities.
+Occupational and Environmental Medicine Residency program trains physicians specializing in the prevention and management of workplace illness and injuries; promotion of health and productivity of workers; and optimization of the relationship between health, work and the environment.